xzwbsz/HiHa/README.md

 ## Guidance
 Users can modify the parameter in config.yaml for each Siren layer and frequency.

-Users cann also custom the output dir in sim-chunk.py
+Users cann also custom the input and output dir in sim-chunk.py

+To start compression, use 'python sim-chunk.py'

-To
+To uncompression, use 'python uncompress.py'

+The code will output the comparison img as 'out_image.png'